SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 ms.prod: sharepoint
 ---

-# Connect to an Office 365 Group
+# Connect to an Office 365 group

-Being able to connect an Office 365 Group to an existing SharePoint site is important if you want to modernize that site.
-After your site is connected to an Office 365 Group, it can benefit from all other group-connected services such as Microsoft Teams and Planner.
+Being able to connect an Office 365 group to an existing SharePoint site is important if you want to modernize that site.
+After your site is connected to an Office 365 group, it can benefit from all other group-connected services such as Microsoft Teams and Planner.
 This connection also brings your classic site a step closer to being like the current modern team site, which by default is connected to an Office 365 Group.

-The process to connect an existing site to a new Office 365 Group is called **groupifying**.
-You can **groupify** your site from the user interface site-by-site, which might be good for smaller environments.
-However, larger customers often want to offer a consistent experience to their users, and therefore want to perform a bulk **groupify** of their sites.
+You can **connect your site to new Office 365 group** from the user interface site-by-site, which might be good for smaller environments.
+However, larger customers often want to offer a consistent experience to their users, and therefore want to perform a bulk operation of their sites.

-In this article, you'll learn how to prepare for such a bulk **groupify** and how to actually make it happen.
+In this article, you'll learn how to prepare for such a bulk operation for **associating sites to new Office 365 groups** and how to actually make it happen.

 > [!IMPORTANT]
 > The option to connect an Office 365 Group to an existing site is not yet available and will be released sometime in 2018.

-## What groupify does to your site
+## What connecting to new Office 365 group does to your site

-When you **groupify** your site, a number of things happen:
+When you **connect your site to new Office 365 group**, a number of things happen:

 - A new Office 365 Group is created, and that group is connected to your site collection
 - A new modern home page is created on your site and set as the site's home page